 Visits are by guided tour only.
 Tours depart from the new Maeshowe Visitor Centre (at Stenness), postcode KW16 3LB.
 Tour times: 10am, 11.30am, 2pm and 3.30pm Due to limited capacity, it is strongly recommended to reserve your visit online to guarantee entry and avoid disappointment.
-This also applies to Historic Scotland members and Explorer/Orkney Pass holders, but entry is free as normal.
+This also applies to Historic Scotland members and Explorer/Orkney Pass holders, but entry is free as normal for members.

 Maeshowe is the finest chambered tomb in north west Europe and is more than 5,000 years old.